ajbanjara/Wireshark/MAPI.md

 ## Discussion

 EcDoConnectEx "Creates a session context handle on the server to be used in subsequent calls to the EcDoDisconnect, EcDoRpcExt2 and EcDoAsyncConnectEx methods.
+Because the RPC connection and security context has already been established, this no longer contains information (uuid) identifying it as MAPI.

 EcDoRpcExt2 "Passes generic ROP commands to the server for processing within a Session Context.
 The method requires an active session context handle to be returned from the EcDoConnectEx method."

 EcDoDisconnect "Closes a Session Context with the server.
 The Session Context is destroyed and all associated server state, objects, and resources that are associated with the Session Context are released.
-The method requires an active session context handle to be returned from the EcDoConnectEx method, as specified in section."
+The method requires an active session context handle to be returned from the EcDoConnectEx method"

 [edc-dbcc](https://docs.microsoft.com/en-us/openspecs/exchange_server_protocols/ms-oxcrpc/29977edc-dbcc-48c3-891f-bdd8199b1dc5) *Exchange Server Protocols*